 Catherine of Valois, widow of King Henry V and sister of Isabella of Valois, died on January 3rd 1437.
 The dowager queen was buried with pomp at Westminster Abbey despite having caused a scandal after Henry’s death by marrying a servant called Owen Tudor.

 Catherine of Aragon, the much put upon first wife of King Henry VIII, died on January 7th 1536 at Kimbolton Castle in Cambridgeshire.
-She was still referring to herself as Queen of England, but her former husband ordered her to be buried as a Dowager Princess.
+She was still referring to herself as Queen of England, but her former husband ordered her to be buried as a Dowager Princess of Wales.
+Henry wanted to underline that her first marriage, to his older brother Arthur, was the one that counted and their own union had been invalid from the beginning as a consequence.
 The funeral took place at Peterborough Cathedral on January 29th that year.

 Funeral of a Queen